Community Service

 River Cleanups

-Green Snohomish members organize and conduct monthly trash pickups in our local Snohomish River and Pilchuck River riparian zones.
+We often focus our volunteer efforts on local Snohomish River and Pilchuck River riparian zones.
 A riparian zone is where land interfaces with water and this area performs many beneficial functions:

 - Reduces runoff pollutants